 The Hana Highway is almost 65 miles and may not seem that far in distance.
 However, with over 600 curves and 59 bridges, many of which are one-lane, the drive may take longer than you think.

-The Road to Hana is not about the destination but the journey.
+The road trip to Hana is not about the destination but the journey.
 The road trip makes a great couple’s outing, whether you spend a day or half a day exploring.

 Along its route, cascading waterfalls, beaches with colored sand, lava tubes, a bamboo forest, and fruit stands beg for stops.
 With so many picturesque pullouts, your 65-mile journey could turn into an all-day jaunt.